10 Best Concrete Stains of 2023 – Reviews & Top Picks

 5. EnduraCoat Acid Stain DIY Kit

 The easy-to-use Endura Coat Acid Stain DIY kit is perfect for first-time users.
-The complete kit comes with a concrete stain, cleaner, neutralizer and sealer.
-With 1 gallon of stain and sealer, you can get up to 250 square feet coverage.
+The complete kit has a concrete stain, cleaner, neutralizer, and sealer.
+With 1 gallon of stain and sealer, you can get up to 250 square feet of coverage.
 But that depends on your surface and application technique.

-Although the kit you’re getting has good products, it might be necessary for you to get a coating stripper or a surface conditioner to complete the job.
-This kit is quite costly, so that’ll mean you’re going to incur more costs with additional products.
+The Endura kit is quite costly, and you’ll incur more costs with additional products.
 If you regularly maintain your concrete, you probably won’t need all the products in this kit.

 - Full staining kit